 If you are a music producer in the LGBTQ community and want to pitch your music, skill set, and brand to this company – you need to align your brand with theirs.

-You need to explain to them why this is a perfect match made in heaven and why it is a no-brainer for them to work with you.
+You need to explain to them why this is a perfect match, and why they should work with you.

 This is also where your EPK (Electronic Press Kit) comes in handy, which is basically your Resume/CV as a musician.

-When you send off your pitch to the gaming developer (or company or studio), you need to have your personalized pitch in the email body because this is the part that describes how your values align with theirs, then you need to link to your EPK, so they can learn more about you generally.
+When you send off your pitch to the gaming developer (or company or studio), you need to have your personalized pitch in the email body.
+This is the part that describes how your values align with theirs.
+Then you need to link to your EPK, so they can learn more about you.

 Your website is designed for your fans, while the EPK is designed for professional purposes.